PathVisio/WP-plugin/README.md

 Plugin that provides a WikiPathways client for PathVisio.

-Currently the development of the plugin is in progress.Right now, the plugin does the following:

 Search Pathways :
 -----------------

-Search by query as on http://www.wikipathways.org itself.

 1.Search by text but for specific species (KeyWord Search)